NSXBet/protoc-gen-go-cache-manager/README.md

 go-cache-manager is an extensible way of safely, concurrently, scalably and observably managing cached data.

+## Features

+- **Smart**: go-cache-manager uses the singleflight package to ensure that only one goroutine is fetching the data at a time.
+This is useful when you have multiple goroutines trying to fetch the same data at the same time.
+This avoids the issue of the [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem), that can easily DDoS your database.
+- **Type-Safe**: go-cache-manager uses protobuf definitions to generate the cache management code.
+This ensures that the cache keys are always correct and that the stored cache data is always used correctly.
+- **Binary**: since go-cache-manager stores the marshalled version of the protobuf definitions, it will use less space than your usual JSON storing cache.
+- **Compatible**: go-cache-manager uses protobuf, and with that, the stored data is already backwards and forwards compatible, provided you follow the protobuf rules.
+- **Layered**: go-cache-manager provides layers of cache.
+By default you'll be using an in-memory cache, as well as a Redis cache.
+- **Configurable**: go-cache-manager allows options to be passed to the cache manager.
+This allows you to configure the cache manager to your needs with options such as Prometheus prefix, redis endpoint and skipping the in-memory-cache layer.
+For all the available options check the Cache Manager Options section below.

 ## Usage

 First we'll install it with: